 Check-in is at 2pm and check out is at noon.
 If you arrive early or have a later departing flight, the hotel’s hospitality lounge on Choeng Mon has free non-alcoholic drinks, snacks, WiFi, newspapers and magazines.

-Rates generally include breakfast, served either in the Crest or right to your villa.
+Rates generally include breakfast, served either in Hue restaurant or right to your villa.

 Once a week, the resort hosts Moonlight Cinema – a classic Hollywood movie screening at the pool with drinks and snacks.